pl063/weather-station/README.md

 The Web GUI is *not* ran on the microcontroller, only the code in the directory, named "reading-sensors".

 # This project comes with NO WARRANTY.

-# Note about using bme280pi code
-If you encounter issues "Input/Output error" without having any prolems with I^2C or the BME sensor, try replacing smbus imports in bme280pi code with: from smbus2 import SMBus